karinakozarova/Ruby_training/README.md

 ## combined comparison operator
 The combined comparison operator looks like this: <=>.
 It returns 0 if the first operand (item to be compared) equals the second, 1 if first operand is greater than the second, and -1 if the first operand is less than the second

+## other
+Make sure to include the ! so that the user's string is modified in-place; otherwise, Ruby will create a copy of user_input.downcase and modify that instead.

 # Numbers
 Int <br>
 Float <br>